tomruarol/Computer_Vision/README.md

-# Computer_Vision
-Repository for Computer Vision general files.
+# Computer Vision

+This repository will contain files which will serve as general development for Computer Vision projects.

+They will mainly be written in Python using OpenCV.